-Parents wishing to raise concerns about their child should make an appointment with the class teacher, Headteacher and/or SENCo.
+Parents wishing to raise concerns about their child should make an appointment with the class teacher, Headteacher and/or SENCo, where it is hoped any difficulty can be resolved.

-If the matter is not resolved the parents would be encouraged to meet with the Chair of Governors or SEN governor and then if necessary the County Complaints Procedure should be followed.
+If the matter is not resolved, the parents would be encouraged to meet with the Chair of Governors or SEN governor and then if necessary the County Complaints Procedure should be followed.
 (A copy is available on request.)